Google Bans North Korean Hackers Exploiting Chrome Zero-Day Bug

 Fake Domains Employed by North Korean Hackers

 The following list of fake domains was used in phishing campaigns targeting industries like cryptocurrency, finance, and media.
-Each of these domains presents a credible facade but is, in fact, a threat actor-controlled trap designed to gather credentials and infiltrate organizational systems:
+Each of these domains presents a credible facade but is, in fact, a trap controlled by threat actors designed to gather credentials and infiltrate organizational systems:

 - disneycareers[.]net